caljrimmer/require-backbone-view-mock/readme.md

 ```

 You can use rbmv to create a view as a testable object and have access to all the defined methods within the view.
-Note that we injected underscore as a dependecy with the same name as the argument in the view i.e. _
+Note that we injected underscore and the template as a dependencies with the same name as the arguments in the view i.e. _ and list

 ### Credit

 I have used the underscore extend method so thanks to the underscore team.

-###Licence
+### Licence

 MIT